- In pseudogout, calcium pyrophosphate dihydrate (CPPD) crystals collect in the joint cartilage.

 The causes of pseudogout are unknown.
 There is a striking association with age, and the condition is rare under 50 years.
 It is often associated with other conditions like trauma, surgery, hyperparathyroidism, gout, and haemochromatosis.
 Thus it seems that the deposits of the CPPD crystals follow degenerative or metabolic changes in cartilage.
-Many elderly people have asymptomatic chondrocalcinosis on X-ray, reaching nearly 30% by age 85.
+Many elderly people have asymptomatic chondrocalcinosis on X-ray, reaching nearly 30 percent by age 85.
 Both sexes are affected, with a slight female preponderance.

 There are two common presentations of pseudogout.
 The first is that of acute inflammation in a single joint (monarthritis), mimicking the classic acute attack of gout.
 The commonest presentation is sudden onset of severe pain, stiffness and swelling developing over a period of 6-24 hours.
 The knee is usually the site of involvement, followed by the wrist, shoulder, ankle and elbow.
 The joint is acutely inflamed, red and swollen and the patient, especially the elderly, may have a fever and be generally unwell and even confused.
-The acute attack usually clears within 1-3 weeks, but may recur in another joint.
+The acute attack usually clears within a few weeks, but may recur in another joint.
 Between attacks symptoms may be completely absent, or there may be low-grade symptoms similar to those of rheumatoid arthritis.
 These patterns can persist for life.

 A more chronic form of this condition resembles rheumatoid arthritis in the elderly.
 Presentation is with chronic pain, stiffness and limitation of mobility in the knees, wrists, shoulders, elbows, hips and midfoot.
 Acute attacks may be superimposed on this chronic background of pain and inflammation.